StormyBytes/meteor-wiki/Home.md

 A red highlight on the hud element indicates that they are **OFF**.
 Simply left click to toggle and right click to configure.

+## How do I import and export configs?
+You can use Copy Paste shortcuts in the GUI to copy and paste configs.
+- Windows and Linux: `Ctrl + C` and `Ctrl + V`
+- MacOS: `Cmd + C` and `Cmd + V`

+You can also use this feature in individual modules and individual tabs (GUI, Config, HUD, etc).

 ## How do I use Meteor on older Minecraft versions
 Meteor is written for the latest stable release of Minecraft.
 You can use [multiconnect](https://www.curseforge.com/minecraft/mc-mods/multiconnect) if you want to connect to servers running other versions of Minecraft.

 ## How to use Meteor with Optifine?